HIFU: Navigating the Wild, Wild West of Urology and Prostate Cancer

 Thank God For My Brother…

 I want to interrupt my narrative of self cather hell to thank my younger brother, Ray McCoppin, who resides in Coldspring, Texas.
 Ray and his wife Angie had traveled to New Braunfels on September 16, 2023, to attend my mother-in-law’s memorial service.
 During the reception, he discreetly took me to his car, where he gave me two boxes of Hollister self catheters.
-Apparently I had told him about my episode of Acute Urinary Retention just a few days prior.
+(I had told him about my episode of Acute Urinary Retention just a few days prior.)
 Ray explained that he had “navigated the Wild Wild West of Urology” (yes, that is where I stole the title of this blog from!) earlier that year and he had plenty of catheters left over.
-I thank God for Ray’s generosity and for his willingness to coach me by phone through the next few weeks of self catheter hell.
-Ray had experienced the almost identical situation, and without his insight and recommendations, I don’t know if I would have made it through to the other side.
+I thank God for Ray’s generosity and for his willingness to coach me by phone through the next few weeks of self-catheter hell.
+Ray had experienced an almost-identical situation, and, without his insight and recommendations, I don’t know if I would have made it through to the other side.
 Truth be told, he was more helpful than my doctors and nurses, and was able to explain a lot of things to me in a way that I could understand.
 I couldn’t have made it without your help Ray, and will be eternally grateful for your help!

 Into Catheter Hell…